-CMCRI's Rhode Island Agricultural Mediation Program (RIAMP) - the official USDA-certified program for our state - offers confidential assistance to help resolve agriculture-related issues in a productive environment.
+The Center for Mediation is the provider for Rhode Island’s Agricultural Mediation Program (RIAMP) This is the official USDA-certified program for our state.
+This program offers confidential assistance to help resolve agricultural-related issues in a productive environment.
 For more than a decade, RIAMP has provided essential mediation services for agricultural loans, farm program compliance, and other agriculture-related issues to farmers and growers throughout Rhode Island.
 These services are provided confidentially, in accordance with state law (RI Statute, § 9-19-44).

 When can mediation be requested?